-But there are a few resources that will help you figure out if an Italian train strike will impact your trip, and it never hurts to check them before you head off to on your trip to Italy.
-The best website to use for tracking Italian transportation strikes Commisione di Garanzia Sciopera is only available in Italian.
-There’s also a site that’s in English: Easy Travel Report, click on “Italian strikes” to get to the Italy section.
+There are a few resources that will help you figure out if an Italian train strike will impact your trip, and it never hurts to check them before you head off on your trip to Italy.
+The best website to use for tracking Italian transportation strikes, Commisione di Garanzia Sciopera, is only available in Italian.
+There is also a site that’s in English called Easy Travel Report.
+Click on “Italian strikes” to get to the Italy section.

 We apologize for any inconvenience you may experience.
 Please feel free to contact us at: email@example.com or toll-free in the US at 1-877-375-7245.
 Our direct local number in Italy is (+39) 06 9763 2451.

 Need a hotel because of a strike disruption?
 Browse our great rates at top Italy hotels.